akhildevvr/StockPrediction_Python_UCD_BA/README.md

 # StockPrediction_Python_UCD_BA

 Introduction

 Buying and selling of stocks (or bonds and other securities) is a potentially protable business, but can also lead to big fnancial losses.
 Business Analytics can provide insights to better inform choices in this industry.
 When designing a stock portfolio, some of the decisions to take are:
- The capital to invest;
+1. The capital to invest;
- The risk the investor is willing to take;
+2. The risk the investor is willing to take;
- The time the investor will wait for his/her returns.
+3. The time the investor will wait for his/her returns.
 The use of analytics methods can help with some of these decisions.

 Assignment Details

-Your task is to write a computer program, which allows users to consult/analyse/model stock times-series.
+The task is to write a computer program, which allows users to consult/analyse/model stock times-series.
-It will source its data online, but optimise its use of downloaded data, to avoid excessive network trac.
+It will source its data online, but optimise its use of downloaded data, to avoid excessive network traffic.
-Users will have the possibility of searching for specic stocks, and query specied time ranges, along with associated analysis, such as statistical descriptions of prices and/or volume (mean, median, range, etc), technical indicators, visualisation (of the raw data, but also of transformations, such as moving averages), and even basic modelling (such as regression).
+Users will have the possibility of searching for specific stocks, and query specified time ranges, along with associated analysis, such as statistical descriptions of prices and/or volume (mean, median, range, etc), technical indicators, visualisation (of the raw data, but also of transformations, such as moving averages), and even basic modelling (such as regression).
 Data will be restricted to daily frequency.